zylklab/alfresco-export-scripts/README.md

 The following two scripts (downloadSite.sh and getMetadata.sh) are needed to extract Alfresco documents and their corresponding metadata from repository.
 For running getMetadata.sh properly we need to deploy export-bulk-metadata webscript in Alfresco Server.

-Note: A better approach is probably done with [Alfresco Bulk Export Module](https://github.com/vprince1/alfresco-bulk-export) but it only works from Alfresco 4.2 (JDK7 needed).
+Note: A better approach is probably done with [Alfresco Bulk Export Module](https://github.com/vprince1/alfresco-bulk-export) but it only works from Alfresco 4.2 and above (JDK7 needed).

 ### downloadSite.sh